 Resumingly, we know that with probability at least $0.995$, our choice of~$S$ and $N$ guarantee that a set $S^*$ as above does not exist in the resulting auxiliary graph $H'$, and thus, Hall's condition holds in $H'$.
 This means we find the desired matching, which finishes the proof of Claim~\ref{fewleavescanfinishoff}, and with it the proof of Lemma~\ref{easybruce}.

 \end{proof}

-\section{The Proof of Lemma \ref{hardbruce}}
+\section{The proof of Lemma \ref{hardbruce}}

 This section is devoted to the proof of the following lemma, which proves Lemma~\ref{bruce} for all $\gamma$-nice trees of type~2.
-(So, since the other type of $\gamma$-nice trees are covered by Lemma \ref{easybruce}, this finishes the proof of Lemma~\ref{bruce}.)
+So, since $\gamma$-nice trees of type 1 are covered by Lemma \ref{easybruce}, this finishes the proof of Lemma~\ref{bruce}.

 \begin{lemma} There is an $m_0\in\mathbb N$ such that the following holds for all $m \ge m_0$, and all $\gamma>0$ with $\frac 2{10^{7}}\le \gamma<\frac 1{30}$. \\ Let $G$ be an $m$-good graph, with universal vertex $w$.
 Let $T$ be a tree with $m$ edges, such that no vertex of $T$ is adjacent to more than $\frac m{10^{23}}$ leaves.
 Let $T$ have a $\gamma$-nice subtree $T^*$ of type 2, with root $t^*$. \\ Then there are sets $L\subseteq V(T^*)\setminus\{t^*\}$ and $S\subseteq V(G)$ satisfying $|S| \leq |L|-(\frac{\gamma}2)^4 m$.
 Furthermore, for any $w'\in V(G)-(S\cup\{w\})$, there is an embedding of $T^*-L$ into $G-S$, with $t^*$ embedded in $w'$, such that any embedding of $T-L$ into $G-S$ extending our embedding of $T^*-L$ can be extended to an embedding of all of $T$ into $G$. \end{lemma}